PSLeon24/PSLeon24/README.md

 drawings a machine can query, faces that resist being turned into deepfakes, and lifting form corrected while the lift is happening.

-My main research is **turning engineering drawings into graphs**.
+The core of my research is **turning engineering drawings into graphs**.
 A piping and instrumentation diagram already contains a complete process topology — equipment, instruments, and the lines that connect them — but it holds that topology as draughtsman's marks rather than as structure, so nothing downstream can query it.